jazzband/django-analytical/docs/services/clicky.rst

 -------------------

-Every website you track with Clicky gets its own Site ID, and the :ttag:`clicky` tag will include it in the rendered Javascript code.
+Every website you track with Clicky gets its own Site ID, and the :ttag:`clicky` tag will include it in the rendered JavaScript code.
 You can find the Site ID in the *Info* tab of the website *Preferences* page, in your Clicky account.
 Set :const:`CLICKY_SITE_ID` in the project :file:`settings.py` file::